 Right then and there, she makes up that Mr. Lynn is a hero named Tan Coul.
 She is his assistant, a “learner hero,” whose name is Hero and who sometimes disguises herself as a boy.

-Afterwards, Mr. Lynn walks Polly home to her grandmother.
+Afterward, Mr. Lynn walks Polly home to her grandmother.
 Before they part, he gives her one of the pictures.

 Subsequently, Mr. Lynn starts up a correspondence with Polly in which he writes letters fleshing out their hero stories.
 He also invites her to come visit him at his flat in London.
 Over the next few years, they write back and forth, see each other occasionally, and Mr. Lynn starts sending Polly books to read.

 Polly herself does not know any of this (and it is interesting to ponder just exactly when Mr. Lynn figures it all out).
-But the Fairy Queen’s minions begin to appear in her life as menacing people warning her to stay away from Mr. Lynn.
+But the Fairy Queen’s minions begin to appear in Polly’s life as menacing people warning her to stay away from Mr. Lynn.
 Polly defies them and never tells Mr. Lynn or anyone else about her interactions with them.

 For the first few years after they meet, things go along more or less satisfactorily.
 The audience is drawn into the strange but compelling relationship between Polly and Mr. Lynn, conducted mostly via correspondence as they are rarely in each other’s presence.

 The only hiccup is that when Polly and Mr. Lynn are together, strange supernatural things happen.
-Eventually we learn that this is because Mr. Lynn also has something in common with another of the Fairy Queen’s past victims, Thomas the Rhymer: he has been cursed.
+Eventually, we learn that this is because Mr. Lynn also has something in common with another of the Fairy Queen’s past victims, Thomas the Rhymer: he has been cursed.
 Thomas the Rhymer was cursed with always having to tell the truth.
 Our Thomas (Mr. Lynn) has been cursed to have the things he imagines come true, but “then come back and hit him.”

 While Polly is a child, she wields equal or greater power in influencing the direction of their stories.
 Mr. Lynn gives in to Polly’s versions in most respects, the exception being her insistence that Tan Coul have a wife, which Mr. Lynn firmly refuses to endorse.
 Mirroring her desire to give Tan Coul a wife, Polly asks Tom hopefully if he will marry his friend Ann, a fellow musician.
 Mr. Lynn again refuses.